These fluffy cinnamon kissed Pumpkin Zucchini Muffins are tender, flavorful, and totally delicious!

 Instructions

-- Preheat oven to 350°F. Line a 12-cup muffin tin with paper liners.
+- Preheat oven to 350°F. Line a 12-cup muffin tin with parchment paper liners.

-- Combine flour, pumpkin spice, baking soda, and salt in medium bowl.
-Mix and set aside.
+- In a medium mixing bowl, combine flour, cinnamon, baking powder, baking soda, and salt in medium bowl.
+Mix well.

-- Add flour mixture to pumpkin mixture and stir with a fork or whisk until just moistened.
-Fold in zucchini.
+- Add flour mixture to pumpkin mixture and stir with a fork or whisk until just moistened and incorporated.

-- Bake in preheated oven for 35-40 minutes, checking for doneness with a toothpick inserted to the center of the cupcake.
-I bake at sea level (if this helps) and oven times will vary a bit, as they tend to do.
+- Bake in preheated oven for 23-25 minutes, checking for doneness with a toothpick inserted to the center of the muffin.

-- Allow a few minutes to cool then carefully remove muffins from muffin tin.
+- Allow muffins 10 minutes to cool in the pan then carefully remove.
 Allow to cool completely on a wire baking rack before diving in.
 (Flavors will be more pronounced once fully cooled.)
 Enjoy!

 Notes